How do I submit my project?

 Can I submit a film that is a work-in-progress?

 The version you submit should be something you are comfortable with our programming team viewing; we can only guarantee that the first version you send will be viewed.
-However, you may update your streaming link with a new version if you email us at firstname.lastname@example.org to notify us of the change.
+However, you may update your streaming link with a new version if you email us at email@example.com to notify us of the change.
+You will have up until December 31st, 2018 to update your submission with a new link.
 If the link or password changes at any time you must email us to make the change or else risk forfeiting your submission.
 If the film is selected you must be able to send us a complete, final exhibition copy before we screen it at the festival, as we do not exhibit WIPs at the festival.

 Can I submit a trailer instead of a WIP or a completed project?